On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Introduction

 For $p\in\{2,3,5\}$, there are properly elliptic surfaces $S$ with any given $\chi>1$ or $p_g>0$ such that $p\mid|\Aut_\Q(S)|$. \item[(iii)] If $(\ZZ/p\ZZ)^2\subset\Aut_\Q(S)$ for some prime $p\geq 3$, then

 \end{enumerate}

 \end{thm}

 Details about the bounds in Theorem~\ref{thm: bound pg>0} can be found in Subsections \ref{s:pf1-v}, \ref{s:pf1-iii}.
 We emphasize that the bound in \eqref{eq:Aut_Q<=} also holds if $p_g(S)=0$, with exception of a few cases, see Remark \ref{rem:bounds}.
-This can also be deduced from (and improved by) our main theorem in the case $p_g=0$, see also Theorem \ref{rs} for part (ii).
+This can also be deduced from (and improved by) our main theorem in the case $p_g=0$.